arisohandriputra/CodeEditorLib/README.md

 ## Making a custom theme

-Subclass `EditorTheme`, fill in the colors, and build the highlight scheme:
+Subclass `EditorTheme`, fill in the colors, and build the highlight scheme.
+You can also register it in `ThemeRegistry` so it's accessible by name:

 ```csharp
 using System.Drawing;